IainHigh/Wideband-AMC-Open-Set/YOLO-Model/README.md

 This is because the grount truth is being stored as the OFFSET relative to a unknown frequency_bin.
 This is why it's between [0, 1] and not [0, 0.5].

+TODO:
+Try moving back to using the x_offset for storing and prediction opposed to the relative frequency value.
+JUST BE SURE TO MODIFY THE MODEL AND LOSS TO UTILISE THE RAW FREQUENCY WHEN REQUIRED.

 1. Get it functional - Ensure that the loss and frequency_err are both decreasing and the classification accuracy is increasing.
 2. Check for all TODOs in the code.
 Either fix them or move them to here.
 3. Optimise the model - currently 3 hours per epoch is way too long, need to get it back down to 1 hour per epoch.
 Also depends on how fast it is on the GPU.